ThiagoRibas-dev/D20RPG/PROJECT_BRIEF.md

 **Key Design Concepts & Technical Requirements:**
 *   **Architectural Pillars:**
+    *   **Data-Driven Logic with Scripting Hooks:** The engine must favor a declarative approach, avoiding hardcoded behaviors wherever possible.
+Core logic should be defined in data (.json files), with complex, unique behaviors implemented in companion script files (.mjs).
+This ensures the engine's hardcoded systems remain generic and reusable, maximizing modability for all features and content.
     *   **Service Locator:** A single, global point of access for all engine systems and the game state, ensuring controlled, explicit dependencies.
     *   **Event Bus:** A central nervous system for decoupled communication, allowing systems to react to game events (like `action:move:provokes_aoo`) without direct knowledge of one another.
     *   **Hybrid Turn System:** A stateful `TurnManager` that seamlessly transitions between real-time "Exploration Mode" and a strict, initiative-based "Combat Mode," correctly handling out-of-turn actions like Attacks of Opportunity.